Opening a file

 - the file is located on a temporary non-writable folder

-- the file is protected or the user doesn't not have rights to edit it
+- the file is protected or the user doesn't have rights to edit it

 - the file has already been opened by another user

-- the file has already been opened from the same user but in another session
+- the file has already been opened by the same user but in another session

 Find your accounting file on a Windows computer

-Banana Accounting files have an .ac2 or .sba extention.
+Banana Accounting files have an .ac2 or .sba extension.
 The Windows search tool will vary depending on your Windows version.

 - Windows 10: click on the search icon on the Applications bar and enter "ac2" or "sba" or your file name and click on the Documents arrow.